matthijs166/battleship-coding-tournament/README.md

 - Implementing  OpenSkill for benchmark matchmaking
 - Clear rules about what you can use inside a brain
 - Leader board for best brains submitted
+- X and Y are wrong (place ship, strike)
+- Prevent placing ships over each other
+- throw error if player did not place all ships
+- Throw error if the return value of turn is not right
+- Log errors when crashing in your turn

 Build to play on a friday [@volcano](https://volcano.nl) :)